Skip to main content

 Which process conditions can be covered?

 Yes, our sensors are also designed for extreme conditions.
-In addition to the extended temperature and pressure range, we offer custom adaptations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, such as optional explosion protection.
-Each sensor is configured individually according to your requirements configured.
+In addition to the extended temperature and pressure range, we offer customizations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, such as optional explosion protection.
+Each sensor is customized according to your requirements configured.

 Further applications

-Poly-condensation represents the central step in polymer resin production and is particularly susceptible to fluctuations in the process.
+Polycondensation represents the central step in the production of polymer resin and is particularly susceptible to fluctuations in the process.
 Even slight deviations in the reaction progress can lead to an excessively high degree of cross-linking.

 Formaldehyde production